frolovilya/stm32-boot-explained/README.md

 $2 = (double *) 0x20000030 <declared_double>
 ```

-Once you define the variable, means you assign some value to it, it's address doesn't change:
+Once you define the variable, means you assign some value to it, its address doesn't change:

 ```sh
 (gdb) p declared_double